MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-blob.md

 ---
-title: Get data from a blob and a blob container in Real-Time Analytics
+title: Get data from an Azure blob and a blob container in Real-Time Analytics
-description: Learn how to get data from a blob and a blob container in a KQL Database. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to get data from an Azure blob and a blob container in a KQL Database. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster